xpqz/documentation/language-reference/docs/language-reference-guide/primitive-operators/operators-a-z/beside.md

 The derived function is equivalent to `fgY` or `XfgY` and need not return a result.

 The Beside operator allows functions to be glued together to build up more complex functions.
-For further information, see Function Composition on page 1.
+For further information, see [Function Composition](../operator-syntax.md).

 #### Examples